Jpt5832/DoBot_PSU_Scripts_Python/README.md

 ### AI + Gemini Integration
 - **dobot_gemini_text_controller.py**
-  Integrates Google Gemini AI to interpret natural language commands (e.g., “pick up the yellow block”) and convert them into robot movements.
+  Integrates Google Gemini AI to interpret natural language commands (e.g., “move to the right by a little”) and convert them into robot movements.

 - **dobot_gemini_webcam_colorblocks.py**
   Uses a webcam along with Gemini AI and computer vision to detect colored blocks and move the robot to the correct position.
+(Not complete as of right now)

 ---

 ### Computer Vision & Detection
 - **dobot_detect_block_location.py**
   Detects block positions in the workspace and converts them into usable coordinates for the robot.
+(Coordinates aren't 100% stable)

 - **block_on_paper.py**
   Detects a single block placed on a defined surface (paper) and determines its position.